2028 Summer Paralympics

-The 2028 Summer Paralympics, also known as the 18th Summer Paralympic Games, and commonly known as the LA28 Paralympic Games, are an upcoming international multi-sport parasports event governed by the International Paralympic Committee, scheduled to take place from August 15 to August 27, 2028, in Los Angeles, California, United States.
+The 2028 Summer Paralympics, also known as the 18th Summer Paralympic Games, and branded as Los Angeles 2028 or LA28, is an upcoming international multi-sport parasports event governed by the International Paralympic Committee, scheduled to take place from August 15 to August 27, 2028, in Los Angeles, California, United States.

-Marking Los Angeles' first time as the Paralympics host, the Games will be the first Summer Paralympics since the 1996 edition in Atlanta to take place in the United States, and the third overall.
+Marking Los Angeles' first time as the host of the Paralympics, the Games will be the first Summer Paralympics in the United States since the 1996 edition in Atlanta, Georgia, and the third overall.

+The Games will see the debut of paraclimbing as an event.

 Bids

-As part of a formal agreement between the International Paralympic Committee and the International Olympic Committee first established in 2001, the winner of the bid for the 2028 Summer Olympics must also host the 2028 Summer Paralympics.
+As part of a formal agreement between the International Paralympic Committee and the International Olympic Committee first established in 2001, the winner of the bid for the Summer Olympics also holds the Summer Paralympics.

 Due to concerns over a number of cities withdrawing in the bid process of the 2022 Winter Olympics and 2024 Summer Olympics, a process to award the 2024 and 2028 Games simultaneously to the final two cities in the running to the 2024 Summer Olympics—Los Angeles and Paris—was approved at an Extraordinary IOC Session on July 11, 2017, in Lausanne.
 Paris was understood to be the preferred host for the 2024 Games.
 On July 31, 2017, the IOC announced Los Angeles as the sole candidate for the 2028 Games, leaving Paris to be confirmed as hosts for the 2024 Games.
 Both decisions were ratified at the 131st IOC Session on September 13, 2017.

+Development and preparations

 Venues

+The Paralympic venue plan was announced on June 3, 2025, using most of the same venues as the Olympics.
+The opening ceremony will take place at SoFi Stadium (named "2028 Stadium" during the games), while the closing ceremony will take place at Los Angeles Memorial Coliseum.

+Unlike swimming at the Olympics, which will take place at SoFi Stadium, swimming will take place at a temporary stadium on the grounds of the Long Beach Convention and Entertainment Center; it is believed that stadium availability issues tied to its National Football League tenants were a factor in this decision.
+Some Paralympic athletes expressed disappointment at the decision, believing that it created an inequity between the Olympics and Paralympics.